csulbying/web-app-dev/04-advanced-css/advanced-css.md

 ## 1 Flexbox

+This is based on the [Flexbox Youtube video](https://youtu.be/vgNW-uuVUYo).

 Two inline-block elements have a gap between them.
 Therefore, even each element takes 50% of the width, they are still displayed in two lines.
 Flexbox can solve this issue easily.

 Remove the `display: inline-block`, the two main text paragraphs should be in one line.
 Add `background-color: purple; color: white;` to the `trip-text p` selector to see the effect.
 Add `text-align: center` to center the text.